I've been training in martial arts since the 1980s and consistently since the '90s. I am a 2nd-degree black belt in Kenpo Karate.

-Judo, however, has all of the "harder" aspects of jiu jitsu.
-Aikido, also based in jiu jitsu, uses locks and emphasizes using the opponent's movement against him, allowing him to unbalance himself and taking advantage where he has no leverage.
+Judo, however, has all of the "harder" aspects of jiu-jitsu.
+Aikido, also based on jiu-jitsu, uses locks and emphasizes using the opponent's movement against him, allowing him to unbalance himself and taking advantage where he has no leverage.

 Ken Shamrock, a famous UFC fighter from the early days of the competition, is probably one of the most famous shootfighters.

 Sambo is a grappling art from Russia.
-The sambo player is as comfortable on the ground as a Brazilan Jiu Jitsu artist.
-The art is strongly based in judo and also wrestling.
-The system seems quite unorthodox when witnessed because the fighter will drop low and attack and sweep the legs for take downs and tie ups.
+The sambo player is as comfortable on the ground as a Brazilan Jiu-Jitsu artist.
+The art is strongly based on judo and also wrestling.
+The system seems quite unorthodox when witnessed because the fighter will drop low and attack and sweep the legs for takedowns and tie-ups.
 Sambo fighters also use a healthy amount of heavy kicks and punches.

 At any rate, the idea is to control an opponent, through lock or leverage, take him down and disable him by whatever means.